SnowyMouse/invader/README.md

 These formats are uncompressed and use explicit (not interpolated) RGB and/or alpha values.
 This results in higher quality bitmaps than using any of the block compressed formats, but it comes with a file size tradeoff.
-Note that 32-bit bitmaps are slightly buggy on stock Halo PC without a mod (e.g.
+Note that 32-bit bitmaps are slightly buggy on stock Halo: Combat Evolved without a mod (e.g. [Chimera]).
-[Chimera]).

 If you use 16-bit, then using dithering (`-D rgb` or `-D argb` if you want dithered alpha) may help with banding.